The Country

-For luxury travellers, Rwanda is particularly appealing because it combines depth of experience with ease.
-Gorilla trekking here is world-class, but the country is at its best when seen more fully: a few nights in Kigali, safari in Akagera, forest in Nyungwe, lake time on Kivu and then the misty slopes of Volcanoes.
-It is a destination where refinement and conservation sit naturally together.
+Rwanda is particularly appealing because it combines depth of experience with high-end stays.
+Gorilla trekking here is world-class, but the country is at its best when combined with multiple destinations, each offering something unique: a few nights in Kigali, a traditional safari in Akagera, forest hiking in Nyungwe, lake time on Kivu and then the misty slopes of Volcanoes.

 KEY FACTS FOR Rwanda